kjhealy/congress/README.md

 [![Travis build status](https://travis-ci.com/kjhealy/congress.svg?branch=master)](https://travis-ci.com/kjhealy/congress)
 <!-- badges: end -->

 `congress` is a dataset of individuals who have served in the US Congress since 1945.
-Each row is an individual's spell in Congress in some elected office: US Representative, US Senator, President, or Vice-President.
+Each row is an individual's spell in a Congressional term in some elected office: US Representative, US Senator, President, or Vice-President.

 ## Installation